Pruning Blanket Flower

 Step 1 - Deadheading

 Begin by cutting off the spent blooms using a pair of sharp pruning shears or scissors.
-Cut the stem just below the faded flower, making sure to leave a small portion of the stem below the bloom.
+Cut the stem just below the faded flower, cutting back to a set of leaves.
 Repeat this process throughout the growing season as needed to encourage the plant to produce more flowers.

 Step 2 - Trimming

 Use a pair of sharp pruning shears or scissors to shape the plant and keep it from becoming too tall or leggy.
-Trim the plant back by 1/3 to 1/2 of its current height.
+Trim the plant back by 1/3 to 1/2 of its current height in late summer after blooming.
 Be sure to make the cuts just above a leaf node to encourage new growth.
-Repeat this process throughout the growing season as needed.

-In early spring, before new growth emerges, cut the entire plant back to the ground.
+In early spring, before new growth emerges, remove all spent and winter-damaged growth.
 Use a pair of sharp pruning shears or scissors.
 This pruning can help to tidy up any remaining dead foliage and encourage new growth.

-In summary, deadheading, trimming, rejuvenation, pruning, and pinching are different ways to maintain a healthy and blooming blanket flower.
+In summary, deadheading and trimming will help to maintain a healthy and blooming blanket flower.
 It's important to prune at the right time of the year and to use sharp tools to avoid damaging the plant.
 Proper pruning techniques allow you to enjoy a vibrant and beautiful blanket flower all season long.

 Blanket Flower Pruning Tips